clarkdm61/ReactJsTutorial/README.md

 See [ReactJS Turorial](https://reactjs.org/tutorial/tutorial.html).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+If you just cloned the repo, you need to initialize the project with:

+### `npm install`

 In the project directory, you can run: